North Hills blog (complete)

 Just up from the north side of the bridge stands the Old Basin House, dating from around 1790, Cat C listed.
 Recently restored, it now houses a cafe.
 It stands at what was originally the terminus of the canal in 1777 before it was extended into Port Dundas in 1791 to link up with the Monklands Canal.

-Just below the checkpoint - on Saracen Street - is St Teresa's RC Church, built in 1960.
+Just below the checkpoint - on Saracen Street - is St Teresa's RC Church, built in 1960 and designed by Alexander McAnally:

 Just beyond the checkpoint - on Carlisle St - is the site of the Cowlairs Works, built from 1842 for the Edinburgh & Glasgow Railway and the North British Railway.
 A very large complex of workshops, stores and offices, forming the central locomotive, carriage and wagon works of both railways.
 Closed in 1968 and then demolished, though you can still see a post from the old building at the junction with Inverurie St.